The Medich Foundation supports the communities that we invest, live and operate in.

 As part of the Social Impact with Art fund the MCA has established the Medich Foundation Early Learning Program.
 The program reaches the youngest Australians at the most critical point in their development by exploring new ways to understand what high quality learning is, particularly in areas of economic disadvantage.

 Launched in 2017, Art and Wonder is one of the initiatives that sits under the Early Learning Program.
-It is aimed at children aged 1-4 and uses contemporary art as the starting point to observe and analyse the impact on the children’s development.
+It is aimed at children from birth to 5 years of age and uses contemporary art as the starting point to observe and analyse the impact on the children’s development.

 For more information, visit www.mca.com.au

 To learn more about the Early Learning Program, visit www.mca.com.au/learn/early-learning

 As a Life Governor of the National Gallery of Australia, the Medich Foundation has most recently committed to being the Major Patron of their Know My Name exhibition in 2020.